Golem765/JsGameEngine/README.md

 With presented Mesh system this is equivalent to adding first a `ColorMesh` and then a `RectangleMesh`
 ### Methods
 #### Render
-`render(context: CanvasRenderingContext2D, offset: Vector2)` Called each frame by owning `GameObject`.
+`render(context: CanvasRenderingContext2D, offset: Vector2)` This method will be called each frame if the owner `GameObject` is enabled and visible in the current viewport.

 `context` is canvas Context